Search

 SecurityCouncil 0xF06E…3F85

-This is a Gnosis Safe with 9 / 12 threshold.
-It uses the following modules: UpgradeExecutor.
+A Gnosis Safe with 9 / 12 threshold.
+It uses the following modules: UpgradeExecutor (Central contract defining the access control permissions for upgrading the system contract implementations).
 The admin of all contracts in the system, capable of issuing upgrades without notice and delay.
 This allows it to censor transactions and to upgrade the bridge implementation, potentially gaining access to all funds stored in the bridge and change the sequencer or any other system component (unlimited upgrade power).
 It is also the admin of the special purpose smart contracts used by validators.

 Used in: